 Have a substantial adverse effect on a scenic vista?

 Less than Significant Impact.
 New or expanding wineries could be constructed in a variety of settings in many areas of California, including scenic areas Depending on the winery facility and treatment system, components, footprint, and construction activities, the potential impact will vary greatly.
 Wineries tend to be visited by the public, and therefore, are constructed to incorporate architectural design elements that are aesthetically pleasing.
 The smallest winery process water treatments and disposal systems are tanks used in part for primary clarification, which are typically located underground.
 If an aerobic treatment unit is used, a low profile, above ground box may be used to enclose pump controls, air blower, pump, and miscellaneous valves.
 Any above ground components have a low profile and winery process water disposal in leach fields are covered with shallow-rooted plants that do not obstruct views.
 Leach fields are sized depending upon the discharge rate but are unlikely to affect a scenic vista.
-Winery process water pond systems and land application areas (LAAs) require a larger footprint.
+Winery process water pond systems and LAAs require a larger footprint.
 As a result, pond systems are located farther from developed areas where real estate is less expensive.
 Property values are generally higher if the property includes a scenic vista; this makes pond systems less likely to be constructed impacting any existing scenic vista.
 LAAs are cropped areas where the crop is often grape vineyards.
 Vineyards are not typically considered to be aesthetically objectionable.
 Local authority review will be conducted for new and expanding wineries seeking coverage under this General Order and the issue of scenic vistas will be evaluated on a site-specific basis.
 Local authority siting criteria for new, modified, or existing wineries will continue and establish appropriate locations on a site-specific basis.
 The General Order will not affect local agency ordinances in place to establish standards for construction within scenic areas.
 Site-specific mitigation would be developed if needed to address any identified site-specific issues.
 The General Order will have a less than significant impact on a scenic vista.

 Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?